BusinessCategory

 Corporations

-The Tax Cuts and Jobs Act of 2017 reduced the corporate tax rate from 35% to 21%, which makes the C Corp legal structure more attractive to ecommerce entrepreneurs.
+The Tax Cuts and Jobs Act of 2017 reduced the corporate tax rate from 35% to 21%, which makes the C corp legal structure more attractive to ecommerce entrepreneurs.

-The most appealing reason entrepreneurs choose the C Corp is because the business is considered a separate legal entity from the owner.
+The most appealing reason entrepreneurs choose the C corp is because the business is considered a separate legal entity from the owner.
 The personal assets of the owner or owners are protected from all actions of the corporation.

 For an ecommerce business, the personal protection offered by setting up a corporation is an enormous benefit.

-S Corps
+S corps

-Another option for your ecommerce business is to elect S Corp status.
-The S Corp is not a separate legal structure in and of itself, but instead an option for the LLC or C Corp to have pass-through taxation, while still retaining limited liability protection.
+Another option for your ecommerce business is to elect S corp status.
+The S corp is not a separate legal structure in and of itself, but instead an option for the LLC or C corp to have pass-through taxation while still retaining limited liability protection.

-An S Corp has the potential to income split, meaning owners can decide on a smaller salary and then pay income taxes, Social Security and Medicare taxes on the smaller salary.
+An S corp has the potential to income split, meaning owners can decide on a smaller salary and then pay income taxes, Social Security, and Medicare taxes on the smaller salary.

-Then owners can take dividend distributions on the remainder and only pay income taxes.
-Something to consider: high-earning companies might not benefit from an S Corp because the profits are passed through.
+Then, owners can take dividend distributions on the remainder and only pay income taxes.
+Something to consider: high-earning companies might not benefit from an S corp because the profits are passed through.
 A startup, however, would likely benefit from the losses incurred in the early years.

 Limited liability companies (LLCs)

 Like corporations, LLCs offer protection from personal liability but have less rigorous filing requirements than corporations.
-Owners are called “members” and have the benefit of choosing whether they want to be taxed as a sole proprietorship, partnership, S Corp or C Corp.
+Owners are called “members” and have the benefit of choosing whether they want to be taxed as a sole proprietorship, partnership, S corp or C corp.

-You can change your mind
+Can you change your mind later?

 There are a few reasons for switching entities once you’ve started your ecommerce business.

-Sometimes entrepreneurs start an ecommerce business while still holding a full-time job and don't have the time or money to get the appropriate legal structure.
+Sometimes, entrepreneurs start an ecommerce business while still holding a full-time job and don't have the time or money to get the appropriate legal structure.

 Or you might discover you want more protection than that offered by a sole proprietorship, or you want to take your business public.